Shenzhen Middle School: History

 The reforms instituted by Wang Zheng caused widespread controversies.
 Some teachers criticized that his reform irresponsibly allowed for too much space for the students; some parents thought that the reform measures negatively influenced students' performance in the National Higher Education Entrance Examination.
 On the other hand, some of the graduates thought that the educational model after the reform made them realize their rights and responsibilities as citizens, and was their enlightenment of civic awareness as a member of the civil society.
 The educational industry and society have also seen Wang's reform as an experiment with civic education.

 In April 2010, Wang returned to the Affiliated High School of Peking University to serve as its President.
 The same year, Wang Zhanbao took over as the new president of Shenzhen Middle School.
 After assuming his post, he instituted a series of reforms under the slogan "Strive for Academic Excellence.
 Cultivate a Creative Student Body."
 He restored the form instructor and form class systems and reduced the number of courses requiring students to go to different classrooms.
-Initially, his reforms are criticized as "the revival of examination-only education".
+Initially, his reforms were criticized as "the revival of examination-only education".
 Meanwhile, Shenzhen Middle School's national key universities admissions rate in Gaokao increased.

-On February 19, 2016, because of health concerns, Wang Zhanbao resigned from the post of the President.
+On February 19, 2016, because of health concerns, Wang Zhanbao resigned from the post of President.
 The President of Shenzhen Second Experimental School, Zhao Li, took the post of the presidency.

 On January 17, 2017, because Zhao Li was appointed the Vice-Director of Shenzhen Department of Education in November 2016, Zhu Huawei, former Dean of Guangzhou Education Research Institute, became Shenzhen Middle School's President.

 On October 21, 2017, a fire occurred on the second floor of the West Campus Dining Hall.
 Student-run media Nirvana News reported on the news of the fire.
 It's said that after the event, some administrators pressured the parents of the editors of the Nirvana News, demanding the deletion of the report.
 The event led to widespread attention and discussion among Shenzhen Middle School's students and alumni.